Skip to main content

 Intro

 I’m not a fan of this kind of behaviour from companies and would rather reuse things where possible.
 With this in mind I set out to do some reverse engineering.
 A few seconds later I discovered this awesome project from Christopher Mullins.
-Sometimes I love the Internet.
+I love the Internet.

 So, with lots of time saved, I set out to build a replacement hub for my smart bulbs.